Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 A lease liability is NOT required to be remeasured solely for:

-- Q—In addition to fixed payments, a lease contract includes provisions for variable payments based on future performance and for a residual value guarantee that did not initially meet the criteria for inclusion in the lease receivable.
+In addition to fixed payments, a lease contract includes provisions for variable payments based on future performance and for a residual value guarantee that did not initially meet the criteria for inclusion in the lease receivable.
 If those variable payments and the residual value guarantee subsequently meet the criteria for recognition, should the amounts be added to the existing lease receivable or be considered separate receivables?

-According to GASB 87, paragraphs 45 and 46, variable payments based on future performance and residual value guarantees that are not fixed in substance should not be included in the initial measurement of the lease receivable.
+When the variable payments and residual value guarantee meet the criteria for recognition, the amounts must be considered separate receivables, and an inflow of resources must be recognized in the period to which those payments relate.
+Variable payments based on future performance and residual value guarantees that are not fixed in substance must not be included in the initial measurement of the lease receivable.
 Remeasurement of the lease receivable is not required when those payments meet the criteria for recognition.